pensjonatus/flash-fiction/blog/your-guide-to-enlightenment.md

 ---
-title: 'Your Guide to Enlightenment'
+title: Your Guide to Enlightenment
 date: '2017-05-01'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
-  - 'pm-writing'
+  - pm-writing
 ---

 This paper is provided to all of you still left behind on Earth who could not